 The Activation Award provides $75,000 (direct cost) for projects that are designed to be completed in a 12-month* project period and support the scientific career development of Harvard Chan School Assistant and Associate Professors on the tenure ladder.

 Please read and review the full RFA prior to application submission.
-Proposals should be submitted through the Harvard University Funding Portal (HUFP), which will be available in early 2020.
+Proposals should be submitted through the Harvard University Funding Portal (HUFP).

 Activation Awards are designed to encourage and support the scientific career development of Harvard Chan School Assistant and Associate Professors on the tenure ladder.
 To advance this goal, we will solicit proposals for pilot projects that will provide faculty the opportunity to develop their research ideas, collect pilot data, or conduct secondary data analysis to be used as pilot data.
 Although not required, we are particularly interested in proposals that are interdisciplinary in nature.
 The award is intended to maximize competitiveness for extramural funding by allowing faculty to develop innovative and novel ideas/methods.

 Tenure-track Assistant and Associate Professors who have a primary appointment at the Harvard Chan School are eligible to apply.
-If you have any questions regarding your eligibility to apply for this award, please contact Heather Conrad at email@example.com or visit our FAQ page.
+If you have any questions regarding your eligibility to apply for this award, please contact Elizabeth Sylvester at email@example.com or visit our FAQ page.